cloud17blog/cloud17blog.github.io/_posts/2024-04-15-bash-hints-and-tips.md

 > Hello, World!
 ```

-Do this, which will protect you from unexpected behaviour:
+... do this, which will protect you from unexpected behaviour:

 ```bash
 variable="World"